ngs-docs/angus/running-command-line-blast.md

 Let's do some more sequences (this one will take a little longer to run):

 ```
-head -500 mouse.1.protein.faa > mm-second.fa
+head -n 498 mouse.1.protein.faa > mm-second.faa
-blastp -query mm-second.fa -db zebrafish.1.protein.faa -out mm-second.x.zebrafish.txt
+blastp -query mm-second.faa -db zebrafish.1.protein.faa -out mm-second.x.zebrafish.txt
 ```

-will compare the first 83 sequences.
+will compare the first 96 sequences.
 You can look at the output file with:

 ```
 less mm-second.x.zebrafish.txt